Obesity in Harford County

 - The top three causes of mortality in our community are cancer, heart disease, and stroke – all of which are negatively affected by obesity, making obesity a leading factor in preventable deaths.

-- In Maryland in 2015, of adults considered obese, 52% had high blood pressure, 44% had high cholesterol, and 21% had diabetes.
-Healthy weight can aid in the control of these conditions if they develop.
+- Obesity also tend to occur along with other health issues.
+Of adults considered obese, 52% had high blood pressure, 44% had high cholesterol, and 21% had diabetes.
+Healthy weight can aid in the control of these conditions.

 - People who are obese have an extra $1,850 (and those morbidly obese an extra $5,500) in health care costs, compared with normal weight people.